dfgordon/a2kit/tests/disk_builders/README.md

 ## CP/M

-No builders.
-CP/M test disks only contain short text files produced using `ED.COM`.
+For CP/M there are short text files produced using `ED.COM`, and larger files created by `SUBMIT.COM` using a script that calls a BASIC program.
+Note that `msdos_builder.bas` can run on either MS-DOS or CP/M.

 ## MS-DOS